Is Trump actually getting arrested this week? Here's what we know

 Bragg's office is examining whether Trump and his company broke state laws in paying hush money to adult film star Stephanie Clifford, better known as Stormy Daniels.

 Daniels says she had a sexual encounter with Trump in 2006, a claim that Trump has repeatedly denied.
-But his company still paid $130,000 to the star in exchange for her silence during Trump's 2016 presidential campaign.
+But his longtime personal attorney, Michael Cohen, took a loan and paid $130,000 to the star in exchange for her silence during Trump's 2016 presidential campaign — at Trump's direction.
+Trump reimbursed the lawyer $420,000 while his company called it a retainer.

-In 2018, a campaign finance investigation into that payment led Trump's longtime personal attorney Michael Cohen to plead guilty to federal charges.
+In 2018, a campaign finance investigation into that payment led Cohen to plead guilty to federal charges.

-Now, a grand jury is examining the way Cohen was reimbursed and whether that method violated federal laws.
+Now, a grand jury is examining Trump's personal role in the arrangement and whether he violated New York law.

 Mark Pomerantz, a former prosecutor who worked on the Manhattan probe, told NPR's Fresh Air that Trump's company falsely hid the payment as legal fees.
 Falsifying business records could be a violation of New York criminal law.